joelambert/morf/README.md

 			}
 		});

 Thats it!
 Your element will then transition right 300px, rotate 90deg & change colour to red using the `bounce` easing function.
-If you would like to invoke a function when the animation completes, you can do so with the `callback` option.
+If you would like to invoke a function when the animation completes, you can do so with the `callback` option or listen for the `webkitTransitionEnd` event.

 ##Using morf.js as a CSS3 Animation Generator